 The purchase of your first home is a significant financial decision, one that requires a careful analysis of the total cost of home ownership.
 One aspect of the total cost of owning a home is the loan costs, which will impact the total cost of homeownership for years after the closing date.
 Fortunately, home-buying consumers have several Massachusetts first-time homebuyer programs to consider.

-The home buyer programs vary by whether there are income limits, low down payment options, financial assistance opportunities, and mortgage insurance requirements or a combination of these factors.
+The home buyer programs vary by whether there are income limits, loan limits, low down payment options, financial assistance opportunities, down payment assistance, and mortgage insurance requirements or a combination of these factors.
 Many of these mortgage programs are tailored to help first-time homebuyers overcome common obstacles to obtaining a home loan, such as down payment, closing costs, credit score requirements, and interest rates.

 MassHousing supports affordable homeownership for Massachusetts residents with modest incomes.
 Although all MassHousing homebuyer programs have income limits, many home buyers are surprised by how much income they can earn and still qualify.